 ZHANG Kun is a tenure-track professor of strategy & entrepreneurship at PHBS.
 His research interests revolve around technology innovation, startup value appropriation, and digitization strategies.
-Specifically, his most recent research project looks at the patent examination at the CNIPA and its implications for research policy and innovation scholars.
-Specifically, his current work concerns IP regulations and the determinants of the duration and outcomes of patent examination using a novel CNIPA data set.
+Specifically, his most recent research project looks at the patent examination at the State Intellectual Property Office (SIPO) in China and its implications for research policy and innovation scholars.
+Specifically, his current work concerns IP regulations and the determinants of the duration and outcomes of patent examination using a novel SIPO data set.
 In terms of empirical research, he is specialized in innovation economics, transaction cost economics, advanced microeconomics, as well as applied econometrics.